SimoNonnis/Resume/cover-letter.md

 I love to solve problems, splitting them in small ones and finding solutions that are simple and reusable.

-I have experience and passion for contributing to all phases of the development lifecycle, interacting with designers and project managers.
+I have experience and passion for contributing to all phases of the development lifecycle, interacting with designers, back-end developers and project managers.
 I am confident that I can bring it into your company as well.
 I enjoy working in a team as well as working independently in office or remote.